-Only a few methods combine character- and token-level measures (Cohen et al., 2003b; Vargas, 2008; Sidorov et al., 2014).
+Only a few methods combine character- and token-level measures (Cohen et al., 2003b; Sidorov, Gelbukh, Gómez-Adorno, & Pinto, 2014; Vargas, 2008).
 These methods are called soft measures.
 The principle of a soft measure is to apply a character-level measure to all pairs of tokes between the strings and consider only tokens that satisfy a certain criterion (e.g. threshold) as input to a token-level measure.
-According to Jimenez et al. (2010), soft cosine, outperforms both character- and token-level measures for name matching.
+According to Jimenez, Gonzalez, and Gelbukh (2010), soft cosine, outperforms both character- and tokenlevel measures for name matching.
 Soft-cosine combines the cosine for token matching and bigrams for character-level matching.